ninbura/windows/readme.md

         1. Open Control Panel.
         2. Navigate to "User Accounts" > "User Accounts" > "Change User Account Control Settings".
         3. Drag the slider to "Never notify".
+    - System
+        1. Notifications
+            1. Open Windows Settings & navigate to "System" > "Notifications".
+            2. Expand the "Notifications" drop down, and enable "Show notification bell Icon".
+            3. Disable "Do no disturb".
+            4. Expand the "Turn on do not disturb automatically".
+                1. Disable "When duplicating your display...".
+                2. Disable "For the first hour after a Windows feature update".
-    - Advanced Settings
+        2. Advanced Settings
-        1. Open Windows Settings & navigate to "System" > "Advanced" > "File Explorer".
+            1. Navigate to "System" > "Advanced" > "File Explorer".
                 1. Toggle "Show file extensions" on
                 2. Toggle "Show hidden and system files" on
             2. Navigate back to "Advanced"
             3. Set Terminal to "Windows Terminal"
             4. Expand the "PowerShell" menu & enable "Change execution policy to allow..."
             5. Enable sudo, Expand the sudo menu, and set "Configure how sudo runs applications to "Inline".
     - Personalization
         1. Open Windows Settings & navigate to "Personalization" > "Colors".
             1. Set "Choose your mode" to "Dark".